KubuniWebDesigner/colorChanger/README.md

 # colorChanger
-Change Background Color Just With A Button Click with Javascript Any Button Click will generate a random color and the rgb value will be printed out in the page.
+Change Background Color Just With A Button Click with Javascript.
+Any button click will generate a random color and the rgb value will be printed out in the page.